SAP-samples/cloud-extension-ecc-business-process/mission/create-API/bupa/README.md

 # Step by Step Creation and Registration of Business Partner OData Service

 ## Introduction
-As the SAP ERP 6.0 system doesn't has API OData services by default we have to create a custom service using the SAP Gateway Service Builder.
+As the SAP ERP 6.0 system doesn't has an API OData services by default, we have to create a custom service using the SAP Gateway Service Builder.

 **Persona:** ABAP Developer